MEATANDMEAT/UE4SUMO/README.md

 # Controls:
 -Use W,A,S,D to move your character

--Hold Space Bar to charge your Forward Dash.
+-Press Space Bar to dash forward.

+-Hold Shift to sprint